 - The URSS opens for applications in December, in preparation for projects undertaken in the summer, and is open to all undergraduates, usually non-finalists.
-The scheme provides living expenses (up to £1,000) and skills development training.
+The scheme provides living expenses (check the URSS website for more information) and skills development training.
 You will be supervised by an academic member of staff throughout the project.

 Reinvention: A Journal of Undergraduate Research

 Reinvention: a Journal of Undergraduate Research is an online, peer-reviewed journal, dedicated to the publication of high-quality undergraduate student research.
 The journal welcomes academic articles from all disciplinary areas.
 All articles in this journal undergo rigorous peer review, based on initial editor screening and refereeing by two or three anonymous referees.

 Reinvention is published through the Institute for Advanced Teaching & Learning, a Warwick department designed to support commitment to teaching and the development of innovative courses and modes of delivery which have a real impact on student experience.
 Find out more on the Reinvention website.